Skyvue

-The Skyvue Las Vegas Super Wheel (also capitalized SkyVue) is an unfinished giant Ferris wheel near the Mandalay Bay Hotel and Casino on the Las Vegas Strip in Paradise, Nevada, US.
+The Skyvue Las Vegas Super Wheel (also capitalized SkyVue) is a pair of concrete columns built to support a giant Ferris wheel across from the Mandalay Bay Hotel and Casino on the Las Vegas Strip in Paradise, Nevada.
 Only the concrete pillars were built.
-Construction of the wheel and the proposed larger 3-phase project for the site — London, Las Vegas — was abandoned, and the plot was sold in 2020 and then advertised for sale again in 2022.
+Construction of the wheel and the proposed larger 3-phase project for the site — London, Las Vegas — was abandoned.

 London, Las Vegas, as suggested by the official website, was to be a 38.5-acre property featuring 1,300 hotel rooms, a casino, the Skyvue wheel and 550,000 square feet of restaurants and shops—all of which would be architectural replicas of various British landmarks and neighborhoods.
 The Skyvue wheel, being "Phase I of London, Las Vegas" was intended to feature a large display billed as the "largest outdoor advertising LED screen in the world".

+The project was never completed and the property was sold in 2020, then advertised for sale again in 2022.
+The multi-acre plot was finally acquired by Nevada property developer Eli Applebaum in 2026, whose plans for a 752-room casino resort were approved by Clark County in July 2026.